sekoyo/react-image-crop/README.md

 #### scale (optional)

-The image source (can be base64 or a blob just like a normal image).
+Scales the image (zooms in or out).
+Defaults to 1 (normal scale).
+You can combine with something like [react-zoom-pan-pinch](https://www.npmjs.com/package/react-zoom-pan-pinch).

 #### zoom (optional)